Land of the Dead

 Land of the Dead (also known as George A. Romero's Land of the Dead) is a 2005 post-apocalyptic horror film written and directed by George A. Romero; the fourth of Romero's six Living Dead movies, it is preceded by Night of the Living Dead, Dawn of the Dead and Day of the Dead, and succeeded by Diary of the Dead and Survival of the Dead.
-It was released in 2005, with a budget of $15–19 million, the highest in Romero's Dead series, and has grossed $46 million.
+It was released in 2005, with a budget of $15–19 million, the highest in Romero's Dead series, and grossed $46 million.

 The story of Land of the Dead deals with a zombie assault on Pittsburgh, Pennsylvania, where a feudal-like government exists.
-The survivors in the film have fled to the Golden Triangle area of downtown Pittsburgh.
-The region is protected on two sides by rivers and on the third by an electric barricade that survivors term "the Throat".
+The survivors in the film have fled to the Golden Triangle area of downtown Pittsburgh, protected on two sides by rivers and on the third by an electric barricade termed "the Throat".
 Released in North America on June 24, 2005, Land of the Dead received mostly positive reviews from film critics.